Also in this section

 Other Planning Advice

 If your property lies within the West Midlands Green Belt, additional restrictions may apply in assessing your proposals.
-You should seek the advice of a professional planning agent or make a request for pre-application advice from the Council's planning team.
+You should seek the advice of a professional planning agent.

 Planning permission is required for change of use of agricultural land, paddocks or orchards, whether currently in use or vacant, to residential garden land.